Nootropic profile

 A synthetic analogue of CoQ10 engineered to cross the blood-brain barrier more effectively - provides superior mitochondrial support and neuroprotection compared to its parent compound.

-The key benefits of Idebenone include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Idebenone are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.